kraftwerk28/spigot-tg-bridge/README.md

 2. If you already have telegram bot, skip this step.
 Otherwise create it through [BotFather](https://t.me/BotFather).
 You'll go through step-by-step instructions, give a bot __username__ and most importantly, obtain a bot __token__.
 Save this token for future use.

-3. Next, we need to tell plugin about your new bot.
+3. Next, you need to tell plugin about your new bot.
 You can either:
     - Run Spigot server, plugin will log `"No config file found!
 Saving default one."`.
 After that, stop server and proceed to 4th step.
     - Copy [config.yml](https://raw.githubusercontent.com/kraftwerk28/spigot-tg-bridge/master/src/main/resources/config.yml) to `plugins/SpigotTGBridge/` in your server directory.